sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 ### Working on Manager backend services or UI

-Read the [[Developer Guide: Working on the manager]], this helps you create Run/Debug Configurations in an IDE.
+Read the [[Setting up an IDE|Developer Guide: Setting up an IDE]], this helps you create Run/Debug Configurations in an IDE.

 ## Testing